solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ### Managed Service Identities (MSI)

-When Microsoft Entra Authentication is enabled, is becomes possilbe to assign other service managed identities (both system and user) to be able to access the PostgreSQL instance.
+When Microsoft Entra Authentication is enabled, is becomes possible to assign other service-managed identities (both system and user) to be able to access the PostgreSQL instance.
 These can be assigned in the same way as assigning Entra Administrators or they can be given granular permissions.

 It is also possible to assign Entra groups to Azure Database for PostgreSQL roles and permissions.
-In most cases it will be easier to create a group and then add the MSI to the group.
+In most cases, it will be easier to create a group and then add the MSI to the group.
 After assigning to a group, assign the required permissions to the group rather than the individual identities.

 When working with MSI, be sure to follow the steps for Azure Database for Flexible Server and not steps that might be related to other instance types.
 It can be confusing when browsing articles on the internet or even the Microsoft Docs pages.

-Reference the [FunctionApp-MSI] developer lab for examples on how to do this.
-Also reference [Connect with Managed Identity to Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-connect-with-managed-identity) and [Manage Microsoft Entra roles in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-manage-azure-ad-users).
+Reference the [FunctionApp-MSI] developer lab for examples of how to do this.
+Also, reference [Connect with Managed Identity to Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-connect-with-managed-identity) and [Manage Microsoft Entra roles in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-manage-azure-ad-users).

 > NOTE: If the system is using VNet integration, ensure outbound connectivity to **AzureActiveDirectory** service tag.
 Additionally, if using a route table, create a rule with destination service tag AzureActiveDirectory and next hop Internet.